Rev. Harmon "Herman" Younkin was born on Nov. 27, 1821 near Kingwood, Somerset County, PA, the son of John J. and Mary "Polly" (Hartzell) Younkin.

 While in the act of removing a jack from beneath a rail he was struck by an engine which approached without sounding an alarm.
 He was thrown against the foreman, Mr. Nicewarner, and both men fell from the bridge abutmentinto the creek, a distance of some ten feet.
 Mr. Younkin lived for about thirty minutes after he was dragged from the water

 Albert's broken remains were returned to Paddytown for burial in the Younkin Cemetery.
 An upright monument was erected at his gravesite, inscribed with this text: "Text 1st Samuel XX Chapter [?]
 Verse," likely the scripture used for the funeral sermon.
+Anna petitioned the Orphans Court of Somerset County on Sept.
+20, 1905 for a legal guardian, stating that Stella had an overdue income of $660 waiting to be paid.
 As a widow, Anna made her home with John D. Sechler (1874-1952).
 They eventually married on Aug.
 12, 1910, when she was age 33 and he 36.
 The couple made their home in Fort Hill for many years and had a son of their own, Delbert Sechler.
 John died at home at the age of 83 on Aug.
 4, 1952.
 Burial was in Somerset County Memorial Park.

 Great-grandson Eugene Wiltrout resided in New York in 1947.